I have recently been binge watching television shows from

 Hye-sung was a child, he was possessed by an evil spirit (the same spirit that

-revealed that Hye-sung was the driver who ran down Hyun-ji at the intersection.
+murdered Bong-pal’s mother).
+Hye-sung was also the driver who ran down Hyun-ji at the intersection.

 Kwon Yul is perfectly cast as Joo Hye-sung; he has such a